bieli/ads1x15-micropython/readme.md

-﻿# Driver for the ADS1015/ADS1115 Analogue-Digital Converter
+﻿# Driver for the ADS1015/ADS1115 Analogue-Digital Converter (FIXED PROBLEM WITH PRECISSION!!!)

 This driver consists mostly of the work of Radomir Dopieralski (@deshipu).
 I added a few functions and changed the existing ones so it matches better